mikeGafert/PS5_Finder_GER/README.md

 Playstaion 5 Crawler for German online Shops

-nothing special, just my first Rallife Coding Project.
+nothing special, just my first Reallife Coding Project.

 The Code has some issues i'm working on....